pmahnke/mahnke-cocktails/recipe/monkey_gland.md

 - Method: Shaken
 - Pour: Double Strain
 - Glassware: Footed Rocks Glass
-- Garnish: Orange peel and cocktail cherry
+- Garnish: Orange twist and cocktail cherry
 - Special Prep: Regal shake with the swath of orange peel in the shaker